×Sedeveria 'Blue Mist'

 Pachyphytum oviferum 'Shireiden', Pachyphytum 'Shireiden', ×Pachyveria 'Blue Mist', ×Pachyveria 'Hummel's Purple'

-×Sedeveria 'Blue Mist' is a nice-looking succulent that forms short-stemmed rosettes of usually blue or purple leaves that turn more purple when exposed to strong sunlight.
-The rosettes are up to 3.4 inches (8 cm) in diameter.
-In summer, bell-shaped orange-pink flowers arise on erect, up to 6 inches (15 cm) tall flower stalk.
+×Sedeveria 'Blue Mist' is a nice-looking succulent that forms short-stemmed rosettes of usually blue or purple leaves that turn more purple when exposed to intense sunlight.
+The rosettes grow up to 3.4 inches (8 cm) in diameter.
+Flowers are orange-pink, bell-shaped, and appear on erect, up to 6 inches (15 cm) tall stalks in summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).